 Proof of English language proficiency (if required).

 Please note: Minimum requirements are offered as a guideline and do not guarantee admission if met.
-Please review the material on degree web pages carefully to prepare a competitive application that exceeds these minimum requirements.
+Please review the material on the degree web pages carefully to prepare a competitive applicaiton that exceeds the minimum requirements.

 Whether an applicant must fulfill either the College Academic Distribution Requirements (CADR) or University core subject requirements depends on how many credits have been completed at the time of application.